amitsaran/aws-iot/README.md

 ### Code - IOT Infrastricture

 AWS provides SDK in all major programming language and Python is used here to develop the required infrastructure.
-AWS provides "AWS SDK for Python" to develop and manage AWS services and "AWS IOT SDK for Python" to develop and manage AWS IOT services.
+AWS provides "AWS SDK for Python" to develop and manage AWS services and "AWS IoT SDK for Python" to develop and manage AWS IoT services.

-create_infra.py creates the required IoT Infrastructure as described in the architecture diagram. device.py mimics a configurd device and publishes/receives messages to the IoT endpoint.
+create_infra.py creates the required IoT Infrastructure as described in the architecture diagram. device.py mimics a configured device and publishes/receives messages to the IoT endpoint.
 A detailed explanation is given below:

 1. "IoT Thing" - Refer to the Architecture Diagram above
     * Import statements and secret key